DefinitionThis section has been translated automatically.

 - In vivo limited activity against C. parapsilosis, C. guilliermondii and C. lusitaniae.

-- In vitro good activity against Aspergillus spp., especially against A. fumigatus, A. flavus, A. terreus.
+- In vitro good activity against Aspergillus spp, esp, against A. fumigatus, Aspergillus flavus, A. terreus.
 Good activity against trophic and cystic forms of Pneumocystis jiroveci.

-- In vitro limited effectiveness against Bipolaris spp., Cladiophialophora bantiana, Pseudallescheria boydii, Scedosprium prolificans, Histoplasma capsulatum.
+- Limited efficacy in vitro against Bipolaris spp, Cladiophialophora bantiana, Pseudallescheria boydii, Scedosprium prolificans, Histoplasma capsulatum.

-- Not effective against T. beigelii, Blastomyces dermatitidis, Sporothrix schenckii, Rhizopus spp.
+- Not effective against: T. beigelii, Blastomyces dermatitidis, Sporothrix schenckii, Rhizopus spp., Fusarium spp.

 IndicationThis section has been translated automatically.